stgelaisalex/dapper-tutorial/docs2/pages/documentations/dapper/parameter-dynamic.md

----
-layout: default
-title: Dapper - Parameter Dynamic
+# Dapper - Parameter Dynamic
-permalink: parameter-dynamic
----

-{% include template-h1.html %}

 ## Description
 Create and use a parameter in a Dapper method.